2 police officers and 1 firefighter killed responding to a domestic incident outside Minneapolis, governor says | KRDO

 Burnsville is approximately 15 miles south of Minneapolis.

-The officers were responding to a call about domestic abuse, an official with a labor union representing Minnesota law enforcement and first responders said.
+An official with a labor union representing Minnesota law enforcement and first responders also expressed his support for the families of the victims.

 “Our thoughts and prayers are with the family of the officers and first responder who responded to a domestic call this morning,” Jim Mortenson, executive director of the Law Enforcement Labor Services union, told CNN.